Funkhouser History, Family Crest & Coats of Arms

 - Leda M. Funkhouser, aged 34, who settled in Roanoke, Virginia, in 1921

-- Ann P. Funkhouser, aged 8, who emigrated to the United States from Roanoke, Virginia, in 1921
+- Ann P. Funkhouser, aged 8, who immigrated to the United States from Roanoke, Virginia, in 1921

-- Raymond Funkhouser, aged 34, who emigrated to Hagerstown, Maryland, in 1923
+- Raymond Funkhouser, aged 34, who immigrated to Hagerstown, Maryland, in 1923

-- Merle Funkhouser, aged 35, who emigrated to Hagerstown, Maryland, in 1923
+- Merle Funkhouser, aged 35, who immigrated to Hagerstown, Maryland, in 1923

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)